cmu-delphi/latent-infections/code/README.md

   simply load the [variant-deconvolve package](https://github.com/dajmcdon/variant-deconvolve), which is publicly available on Github

+### Generate results

+The generate results folder contains two .Rmd files - one to produce the figures and one to produce the numerical results in the paper.
+The data used to generate these results is contained in the data folder (which also contains the public data inputs and the derived state-specific convolution-mat-list.rds files that are central to the deconvolutions).

 ## Credit
 This repository follows and builds off of code from